Myotonic dystrophy: DM1

-The microsatellite expansion responsible for DM1 is of cytosine-thymine-guanine (CTG) triplet repeats, termed trinucleotide repeat expansion and classifying DM1 as a one of several trinucleotide repeat disorders.
+The microsatellite expansion responsible for DM1 is of cytosine-thymine-guanine (CTG) triplet repeats, termed trinucleotide repeat expansion and classifying DM1 as one of several trinucleotide repeat disorders.
 This expansion occurs at the end of the DMPK gene, in the 3' untranslated region.
 DMPK is located on the long arm of chromosome 19.
 DMPK codes for myotonic dystrophy protein kinase, a protein expressed predominantly in skeletal muscle.

-Between 5 and 37 repeats is considered normal; between 38 and 49 repeats is considered pre-mutation, and although not producing symptoms, children can have further repeat expansion and symptomatic disease; greater than 50 repeats almost invariably is symptomatic, with some noted exceptions.
+Between 5 and 37 repeats are considered normal; between 38 and 49 repeats are considered pre-mutation, and although not producing symptoms, children can have further repeat expansion and symptomatic disease; greater than 50 repeats almost invariably is symptomatic, with some noted exceptions.
 Longer repeats are usually associated with earlier onset and more severe disease.

 DMPK alleles with greater than 37 repeats are unstable and additional trinucleotide repeats may be inserted during cell division in mitosis and meiosis.
-Consequently, the children of individuals with premutations or mutations inherit DMPK alleles which are longer than their parents and therefore are more likely to be affected or display an earlier onset and greater severity of the condition, a phenomenon known as anticipation.
+Consequently, the children of individuals with premutations or mutations inherit DMPK alleles that are longer than their parents and therefore are more likely to be affected or display an earlier onset and greater severity of the condition, a phenomenon known as anticipation.
 Repeat expansion is generally considered to be a consequence of the incorporation of additional bases as a result of strand slippage during either DNA replication or DNA repair synthesis.
 Misalignments occurring during homologous recombinational repair, double-strand break repair or during other DNA repair processes likely contribute to trinucleotide repeat expansions in DM1.
 Paternal transmission of the congenital form is uncommon (13%), possibly due to selection pressures against sperm with expanded repeats, but juvenile or adult-onset is equally transmitted from either parent.
 Anticipation tends to be less severe than in cases of maternal inheritance.

 The RNA from the expanded trinucleotide repeat region forms intranucleoplasmic hairpin loops due to the extensive hydrogen bonding between C-G base pairs, and it has been demonstrated that these sequester the splicing regulator MBNL1 to form distinctive foci.

 A severe form of DM1, congenital myotonic dystrophy, may appear in newborns of mothers who have DM.
 Congenital myotonic dystrophy can also be inherited via the paternal gene, although it is said to be relatively rare.
 Congenital means that the condition is present from birth.